Esteves4/Smartbee/Scale/README.md

    2. Connecting HX711

-      To connect the HX711 on arduino, look at the table down below, connect the wires in the respective PINs in the arduino and in the HX711.
+      To connect the HX711 on arduino, look at the table down below, connect the wires in their respective PINs in the arduino and in the HX711.
 After the table there is a diagram of the connections.

       >**Since we already connected the gsm module on the previous step, we're going to focus only on the HX711 conections.**